AdyRock/com.soma.connect/README.txt

 Then:
 * Set Position to

-CONFIGURATION
-* Be sure that your Soma blinds are paired and working with the connect hub.
-* Specify the IP address of your connect hub in the App settings page

-NOTES
-Currently only supports one hub

-If you have any problems with this app please let me know either via the GitHub link or the community forum.
+If you have any problems with this app please let me know either via the GitHub link or the community forum link so I can fix it.